flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 #### Flatcar supply chain security mechanisms

-Building on the foundational concepts outlined above Flatcar builds its supply chain security.
+Flatcar builds its supply chain security on the foundational concepts outlined above.
 In this section we will discuss the overall Flatcar build and release process as well as user-side provisioning, update, and operation - with a special focus on read models and supply chain security.

 ##### OS Image build and release of a new OS version